NIH-NCPI/ncpi-fhir-ig-2/.github/contributing.md

 This assumes you've already set up your development environment.
 If not, follow the steps in [Setup Dev Environment](#setup-dev-environment)

+As of Dec 2025, you will need Java 17 or better to run the implementation guide publisher.

 #### 1. 🌴 Create a branch
 ```shell
 # Checkout your local main branch